bradcornford/Discord-GumBot/README.md

 # Discord GumBot

-Provides useful commands for Gumballs and Dungeons such as:
+Provides useful commands for Gumballs and Dungeons Discord servers, such as:

 - 8 Ball
 - Accelerator calculator
 - Announcements